 Inca Trail to Machu Picchu

 This is the classic version of the Inca Trail to Machu Picchu.
-The Inca Trail is probably the best known and most popular hike in the Americas and is walked by thousands of people every year.
-It has everything: gorgeous mountain scenerywith lush sub-tropical vegetation and numerous species of flora, three sets of remarkable Inca ruins, which can only be accessed by foot and a stunning final destination.
+The Inca Trail is probably the best known and most popular hike in the Americas and is undertaken by thousands of people every year.
+It has everything: gorgeous mountain scenery with lush sub-tropical vegetation and numerous species of flora, three sets of remarkable Inca ruins, which can only be accessed by foot and a stunning final destination.
 The views of snow-capped mountains and high cloud forest can be stupendous, weather permitting, and walking from one beautiful site to the next is a mystical and unforgettable experience.

 We have carefully spaced out our campsites and tried to pick the best ones for your enjoyment.
 We supply all camping equipment including sleeping bags and Therm-A-Rest pads.
-You will have a guide, cook and his assistant, porters, and all the equipment, water and food, including tents, chairs tables, kitchen kit and first-aid kit.
+You will have a guide, cook and his assistant, porters, and all the water, food and equipment, including tents, chairs tables, kitchen kit and first-aid kit.
 Porters will carry the majority of your gear, and you simply carry your water, camera and some clothes that you may need.
 At every camp you will have a toilet tent available to use.
 Items not included are alcoholic beverages (other than wine), extras, tips, laundry service, insurance, hiking boots and other personal gear.

 - Grade: Rigorous

 - Distance Covered: 43 km (26.7 mi)